potassco/clorm/docs/clorm/factbase.rst

 Clorm also supports **named placeholders**, which may be preferable if there are a larger number of parameters.
 A named placeholder is created using the ``ph_`` function with a non-numeric first parameter, and are referenced in the query execution using a keyword function parameter.
-Named placeholders also allow for a default value.
+An advantange of named placeholders is that they allow for a default value to be set.

 .. code-block:: python

-   query2=facts.select(Pet).where(Pet.owner == ph_("owner", "dave")
+   query2=facts.select(Pet).where(Pet.owner == ph_("owner", "dave"))

    # Find pets owned by "morri"
    for pet in query2.get(owner="morri"):